guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 Predictions](https://arxiv.org/pdf/1712.05884.pdf) - A [WaveNet](https://arxiv.org/pdf/1609.03499v2.pdf) used as a vocoder can be conditioned on generated Mel Spectrograms from the Tacotron 2 LSTM neural network with attention to generate neat audio from text.
 - [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (AIAYN) - Introducing multi-head self-attention neural networks with positional encoding to do sentence-level NLP without any RNN nor CNN - this paper is a must-read (also see [this explanation](http://nlp.seas.harvard.edu/2018/04/03/attention.html) and [this visualization](http://jalammar.github.io/illustrated-transformer/) of the paper).

 <a name="other" />

 ### Other

 - [ProjectionNet: Learning Efficient On-Device Deep Networks Using Neural Projections](https://arxiv.org/abs/1708.00630) - Replace word embeddings by word projections in your deep neural networks, which doesn't require a pre-extracted dictionnary nor storing embedding matrices.
 - [Self-Governing Neural Networks for On-Device Short Text Classification](http://aclweb.org/anthology/D18-1105) - This paper is the sequel to the ProjectionNet just above.
-The SGNN is elaborated on the ProjectionNet, and the optimizations are detailed more in-depth (also see my [attempt to reproduce the paper in code](https://github.com/guillaume-chevalier/SGNN-Self-Governing-Neural-Networks-Projection-Layer)).
+The SGNN is elaborated on the ProjectionNet, and the optimizations are detailed more in-depth (also see my [attempt to reproduce the paper in code](https://github.com/guillaume-chevalier/SGNN-Self-Governing-Neural-Networks-Projection-Layer) and watch [the talks' recording](https://vimeo.com/305197775)).
 - [Matching Networks for One Shot Learning](https://arxiv.org/abs/1606.04080) - Classify a new example from a list of other examples (without definitive categories) and with low-data per classification task, but lots of data for lots of similar classification tasks - it seems better than siamese networks.
 To sum up: with Matching Networks, you can optimize directly for a cosine similarity between examples (like a self-attention product would match) which is passed to the softmax directly.
 I guess that Matching Networks could probably be used as with negative-sampling softmax training in word2vec's CBOW or Skip-gram without having to do any context embedding lookups.